SmartBear/testengine-cli/README.md

 To check the current license expiry and size, use the license info command.
 `testengine license info`

-**Note:** When you install a new license, any existing old license is overwritten without deactivation.
-It is generally a good idea to first uninstall it.

 ### Install an SLM license
 To install an SLM license, specify `type=slm`, and then options:
 - `accessKey` for SmartBear hosted license.
 There is no need to provide `licenseServer` for SmartBear hosted licenses.